Introduction from the Managing Director

 As part of our initiative to identify and mitigate risk:

-All directors and relevant members of staff have been briefed on this policy and its implications.
+All Directors and relevant members of staff have been briefed on this policy and its implications.